CarlosEmilioAlcantara/exercises/MySQL/notes/MySQL.md

 ## Joining
 ### (INNER) JOIN
 **JOIN** - combine rows from two or more tables, based on a related column between them.
+Only returns rows where data matches in both tables.

 > ```sql
 > -- join the orders and customers table via their shared column customer_id